webXcerpt/openCPQ-odoo/product_opencpq/ZZZ_TODO.md

 To Do
 =====

-- When configuring a product variant for the first time, the passed configuration is `false` instead of `"undefined"`.
-  This leads to an error message on the configurator side.
-  The configurator should accept missing and empty values and replace them with undefined.
 - Translate German comments to English.
 [Mostly done.]
 - Refactorings:
   - Rename views, QWeb templates, JS classes, ...,